 to specify a second DataFrame of tracks that will be used as seeds when searching for

 co-travelers.
-In this case, the result will include only pairs of entities that meet the co-travel criteria and each
+In this case, the result will include only pairs or groups of entities that meet the co-travel criteria and each

 co-travel incident will include at least one entity from the entities